javawned/mooncast/README.md

 - Verifying APK authenticity
 - Understanding the risks of sideloading Android applications
 - Complying with applicable laws and Terms of Service

 ---

-## 🚀 Overview

-Mooncast automates certain web-based interactions on Android devices.

-Some features are intentionally **undocumented or unnamed**.
-Functionality may change, break, or be removed at any time.

----

-## ✨ Features (High-Level)

-- Android web automation utilities
-- Dynamic content handling
-- Text extraction and processing
-- Optional AI-assisted systems

----